-- Contact suppliers/potential bidders - Send information to suppliers/potential bidders
+- Make contact with suppliers/potential bidders - Send information to suppliers/potential bidders

-If a supplier/potential bidder contacts an Officer, they should advise them that messages must be submitted as per the instruction document; via email or ProContract.
+If a supplier/potential bidder makes contact with an Officer, they should advise them that messages must be submitted as per the instruction document; via email or ProContract.

-- 7.9 Quotations can be submitted via email, preferably in PDF format to prevent tampering or accusations thereof; the onus will be on the bidder to make this decision.
-Quotations are not to be "opened" prior to the deadline for return if one is given. - 7.10 The Officer must keep copies of the Council's procurement documentation as well as copies of all quotations received and any communication between the Council and the successful bidder.
-These documents should be stored in the Council's central Procurement filing system: Q:\21 Procurement. - 7.11 Evaluation of the quotations received must be carried out using the evaluation criteria identified in the procurement documentation.
+7.8 Quotations can be submitted via email, preferably in PDF format to prevent tampering or accusations thereof; the onus will be on the bidder to make this decision.
+Quotations are not to be "opened" prior to the deadline for return, if one is given.

+- 7.9 The Officer must keep copies of the Council's procurement documentation as well as copies of all quotations received and any communication between the Council and the successful bidder.
+These documents should be stored in the Council's central Procurement filing system: Q:\21 Procurement. - 7.10 Evaluation of the quotations received must be carried out using the evaluation criteria identified in the procurement documentation.
 Any subjective evaluation (such as quality) must be carried out independently by a minimum of two evaluators (preferably three), and then moderated by an independent moderator to reach a final agreed score.
 The evaluators should be fully briefed on the evaluation process.
-The 'Conflict of Interest Declaration Confidentiality Agreement' (available from Welland Procurement) on the procurement portal gives further guidance on evaluation principles and best practice; it is advisable to ask all evaluators to complete, sign and return this document to the Council lead.
+The 'Conflict of Interest Declaration Confidentiality Agreement' on the procurement portal gives further guidance on evaluation principles and best practice; it is advisable to ask all evaluators to complete, sign and return this document to the Council lead.
 Welland Procurement can act as the independent moderator but cannot undertake any scoring.
-Clarification questions may be asked where responses would not result in a material change of the bid received. - 7.12 Contract award must be approved as per 2.9 of this document.

-All bidders must be notified of the Award decision simultaneously in writing (via the Council's electronic tendering system or email, depending on the method of obtaining quotations) by the Officer (or the Welland Procurement Unit), whether or not their bid was successful.
+Clarification questions may be asked where responses would not result in a material change of the bid received. - 7.11 Contract award must be approved as per 2.9 of this document. - 7.12 The contract or terms and conditions must be signed by a member of the Senior Leadership Team or a person authorised by them in accordance with the delegation scheme. - If a Council Officer or Supplier needs to sign contract documentation electronically, please speak to Legal Services for advice and guidance on the use of electronic signatures. - 7.13 The resultant contract must be added to the Council's Contract Register to ensure compliance with Transparency Regulations.
+All signed contracts must be scanned in and saved to the relevant Directorate within Q:\17 Legal Services\17 09 Contracts Register\Contracts.
+Officers must then provide Legal Services with any paper copies of the Contract for the subsequent storage and safe keeping. - 7.14 An award notice is required on Contracts Finder for all Contracts with a total value of £25,000 or above.
+Welland Procurement is responsible for such award notices.
+If an Officer has managed the procurement process without assistance from Welland Procurement, they must formally advise them of the award details, so that they can publish the award notice. - 7.15 It is the Officer's responsibility to carry out due diligence on successful suppliers, both at Contract Award, and for the duration of the Contract. - 8 Procurements Valued between £50,000 and the Current Goods and Services OJEU Threshold - 8.1 Officers will need to ensure they have approval to procure (as well the relevant budget approved and available) prior to embarking upon a procurement process (as per 2.9 of this document).
+Officers also need to speak to their Manager about any further approvals required outside of these Rules.